-The IVA-2 CPT is a psychological test that helps clinicians evaluate both visual and auditory attention and response control functioning.
+The IVA-2 CPT is decision support software that helps clinicians test and evaluate both visual and auditory attention and response control functioning.
 It includes free online, self-scoring ADHD parent, teacher, and self-rating scales and a report writer that helps guide clinicians in making their diagnosis.
 By following a step-by-step process, you can evaluate the various factors needed to help you accurately diagnose ADHD in accordance with DSM-5 guidelines.
 Using the report writing system, you can complete an evaluation that includes your client’s clinical history, presenting symptoms, other psychological issues, clinical observations, rating scale results, and the IVA-2 test results.
 You can then make a diagnosis based on your comprehensive evaluation and can modify your report using the built-in, MS Word compatible word processor.
 It is now possible for you to administer, score the test, download the ADHD rating scale results, and complete your integrated and comprehensive report in less than an hour!

 “The IVA-2 has an incredible number of new features and ways of looking at the data.
 The report option will meet any needs you have and are wonderfully user-friendly.
 Report writing can be onerous and time consuming, but with IVA-2 it’s a dream.
 I liked the old IVA+Plus, but when the new IVA-2 came out – whooo!” – Anthea Stroman, R.N., Daniel Lowrance, Ph.D., Cales Psychology, Arlington, TX